-Candis brings extensive experience to her role as Chair of Cognition Education Trust.
+Candis brings extensive experience to the Cognition Education Trust.

 A Chartered Fellow of the New Zealand Institute of Directors, her recent directorships include Auckland Regional Amenities Funding Board, Niger Holdings Ltd and the Royal New Zealand Ballet.
 She has also previously been chair of the Investment Committee at Public Trust, and chair of the Investment Committee at the ASB Community Trust Board (now Foundation North), board member of Philanthropy New Zealand and director of Auckland Council Investments Ltd.